gage117/PartyWall-API/README.md

 PartyWall API is used to store and retrieve items (food, drinks) they want to sell at parties.

+## Possible Improvements
+- Link user IDs in database to drinks and foods to retrieve a specifics users food or drinks instead of food or drinks of all users

 ## Set up

 Complete the following steps to clone and set up PartyWall API: